Bennett-Heung/Credit-Card-Fraud-Detection/README.md

 ## Data Preparation
 * The features variables were floats and the target variable 'Class' were integers
 * No null observations were detected
-* Only 'Time' and 'Amount' variables were standardised before modelling.
+* 'Time' and 'Amount' variables were standardised before modelling.

 ## Exploratory Data Analysis (EDA)